 5 Day Amazon Add Course, by Dave Cheeson (Kindleprenuer)

-Promo Tools & Advice
+Promo Services & Advice

 127+ of the Top Free and Paid Book Promo Sites, by Kindleprenuer